uprial/secretrooms/releases/NOTES-0.7.1.md

-# Bug fixed
+# Bug fixes
 * Removed defaults for boolean values in config
+* Fixed chunk idempotency marker from The End from barrier to light